 She was only there only a short time when she started having a number of health and safety concerns about the school.
-Mary never received appropriate any health and safety training from the organisation, despite being designated the lead first aider.
-Mary repeatedly asked when the training was to take place, since she was Lead First Aider and concerned that she would be able to assist neither pupils nor staff in the event of an emergency.
-In addition to the lack of training Mary was also told to dispense medication to the students without parental permission, without informing patients or having any form of training to do this.
+Mary never received any appropriate health and safety training from the organisation, despite being designated the lead first aider.
+Mary repeatedly asked when the training was to take place, as she was concerned that she would not be able to assist pupils or staff in the event of an emergency.
+Mary was also told to dispense medication to the students without parental permission, or having any form of training to do this.
 Parental permission sheets had long expired (annual renewal was not sought by the school) and frequently contained either wrong, or no, information to enable parental notification.

-Mary was also concerned about fire safety; during her time there the fire alarms were never tested (despite this being a legal requirement) and fire exits were often blocked causing a danger to the staff and students.
+Fire safety was also a concern, and fire alarms were never tested (despite this being a legal requirement) and fire exits often blocked, causing a danger to the staff and students.

-Protect advised Mary of her rights under the Public Interest Disclosure Act 1998 in case she wished to challenge her dismissal or bring a claim against her employer.
-We also advised that Mary could escalate her concerns to the Department for Education.
+Protect listened to Mary’s concerns and said she had acted correctly by raising these important concerns.
+We clearly explained her rights under the Public Interest Disclosure Act 1998 in case she wished to challenge her dismissal or bring a claim against her employer.
+We also advised Mary that she could escalate her concerns to the Department for Education.
 Mary now awaits a formal investigation by the school with an independent panel.